Policy Number: 170

 I. POLICY AND GENERAL STATEMENT

-It is the policy of The University of Texas Health Science Center at Houston ("university") to permit businesses to offer their products and services to university employees, students, residents and fellows (“university participants”) at a discounted rate under the provisions of a discount program.
-This policy is intended to be interpreted to comply with UT System Policy 141 Guidelines for Employee Discount Programs.
+It is the policy of The University of Texas Health Science Center at Houston ("university") to permit businesses to offer their products and services to university employees and trainees (“university participants”) at a discounted rate under the provisions of a discount program.
+This policy is intended to be interpreted to comply with UT System Policy 141 Employee Discount Programs.

 Provider is defined as an eligible business entity that is in compliance with applicable UT System Board of Regents' Rules and Regulations, university policies, and state laws including certification requirements applicable to the provision of a particular service or product.